Industry SEO

 - "Dentist near me" gets thousands of monthly searches in most markets

-- Average new dental patient worth $800-1,500 in first year
+- An average new dental patient is worth $800-1,500 in the first year

-- Loyal patients worth $10,000+ over lifetime
+- Loyal patients are worth $10,000+ over their lifetime

-- Cost per acquisition through SEO: $50-150 (vs $200-500 for PPC)
+- Cost per acquisition through SEO runs $50-150, versus $200-500 for PPC

 Google Business Profile Optimization